Mastercard/crossborder-services-reference-app/README.md

 - Quotes response will also be in encrypted form.
 - Refer to #Usecase - 6 in [QuotesAPITest.java](./src\test\java\com\mastercard\crossborder\api\QuotesAPITest.java) for details.

+> Case 7:  **QUOTES REQUEST WITH REVERSE QUOTE WITH CONFIRMATION EXPIRY TIME**
+- Originating institute (OI) can initiate the request for a quote in Json format.
+- In this case of reverse quote, quote response will have "confirmation_expiry_time" field.
+- Refer to #Usecase - 7 in [QuotesAPITest.java](./src\test\java\com\mastercard\crossborder\api\QuotesAPITest.java) for details.

+> Case 8:  **QUOTES REQUEST WITH ENCRYPTION IN JSON FORMAT**
+- Originating institute (OI) can initiate the request for a quote in Json format.
+- This use case uses quote request payload to get timeout response.
+- Refer to #Usecase - 8 in [QuotesAPITest.java](./src\test\java\com\mastercard\crossborder\api\QuotesAPITest.java) for details.

 B] [Make payment](https://developer.mastercard.com/cross-border-services/documentation/api-ref/payment-api/):
 Payment can be made in two ways.
 Make payment using quote, One shot payment (payment without quotes).